The Cost of Addison’s Disease Treatment for a Dog

-Addison’s disease in dogs is a rare disease, mostly affecting young and middle-aged dogs.
-Addison’s disease, known in scientific terms as hypoadrenocorticism, is manifested by a deficiency of the adrenal gland in the production of corticosteroid hormones (cortisol and aldosterone).
+Addison’s disease in dogs is rare, mostly affecting young and middle-aged dogs.
+Addison’s disease, known in scientific terms as hypoadrenocorticism, is manifested by a deficiency of the adrenal gland in the production of corticosteroid hormones (cortisol level and aldosterone).
 Aldosterone deficiency can lead to significant fluid loss, dehydration, or weight loss.
 The clinical signs are there, but doctors generally misdiagnose it, blaming it on trivial issues.

-How Much Does Addison’s Disease Treatment for a Dog Cost?
+How Much Does Addison’s Disease in Dogs Treatment Cost?

 You might also like our articles on the cost of treatment for Parvovirus, Pancreatitis, or broken tooth.